Wave: Wave in elastic medium

 General solutions are based upon Duhamel's principle.

-Beside the second order wave equations that are describing a standing wave field, the one-way wave equation describes the propagation of single wave in a defined direction.

 Wave forms

 The form or shape of F in d'Alembert's formula involves the argument x − vt.
 Constant values of this argument correspond to constant values of F, and these constant values occur if x increases at the same rate that vt increases.
 That is, the wave shaped like the function F will move in the positive x-direction at velocity v (and G will propagate at the same speed in the negative x-direction).

 In the case of a periodic function F with period λ, that is, F(x + λ − vt) = F(x − vt), the periodicity of F in space means that a snapshot of the wave at a given time t finds the wave varying periodically in space with period λ (the wavelength of the wave).
 In a similar fashion, this periodicity of F implies a periodicity in time as well: F(x − v(t + T)) = F(x − vt) provided vT = λ, so an observation of the wave at a fixed location x finds the wave undulating periodically in time with period T = λ/v.